couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/getting-started.markdown

 Callbacks can be set up for all of your operations called in libcouchbase.
 In the API, you'll note the use of a cookie.
 This is metadata from your application which is associated with the request.
-Underlying libcouchbase will not inspect the field, or send it to the server.
+The libcouchbase library will not inspect any cookie or send the cookie to the server.

-Putting the connect logic and the get callback all together into a complete program with the include headers would be:
+When you put the connect logic and the get callback together and plug them into a complete program with the include headers, you get:

 ```